palolili23/tidyverse_workshop_oscr/README.md

   - &#x2714; Install the following packages by connecting to the internet, opening RStudio, and running: install.packages(c("tidyverse", "here"))

-  - All the content for this workshop will be uploaded to the [github repo](https://github.com/palolili23/tidyverse_workshop_oscr) before the event.
+  - All the content for this workshop will be uploaded to this [github repo](https://github.com/palolili23/tidyverse_workshop_oscr) before the event.